 The columns list determines the number of columns in the list box.
 The column titles in columns are shown only if style includes 'column-headers.
-If style also includes 'clickable-headers, then a click on a header triggers a call to callback with a column-control-event% argument whose event type is 'list-box-column.
+If style also includes 'clickable-headers, then a click on a header triggers a call to callback with a column-control-event% argument whose event type is 'list-box-column; for historical reasons, 'clickable-headers has no effect on Windows and header clicks are always reported.